|BUS-024: Keyboarding, Credits = 3|

 BUS-232: Medical Insurance Procedures, Credits = 5

 Understanding of the medical insurance programs in today's healthcare system.
 Students will apply knowledge learned to abstract information from medical records and complete universal claim forms that meet billing requirements of private, state and federal insurance programs.
 Communication with insurance companies, tracking reimbursements, and collection methods are covered.
 Formerly OT 232.
-Recommended: OT 234 or BUS 234.
+Recommended: BUS 234.

 BUS-234: Medical Coding, Credits = 5

 Fundamental course in assigning medical procedure (CPT), diagnosis (ICD-10-CM) and HCPCS codes for use in insurance billing and medical record keeping.
 Designed for medical coders, medical assistants, billing specialists and health information professionals.
 Formerly OT 234.
 Prerequisite: OT 280.
 Recommended: READ 088 or higher.